CP1401/Practicals/prac_06/README.md

 - 85 and over = HD

 **Note**: think about the *boundary conditions* and don't miss anything.
 Remember to test your boundaries.
-Suppose you used 84 as your boundary, e.g. `if score > 84: ...` Would that work?
+Suppose you used 84 as your boundary, e.g. `if score > 84 then HD` Would that work?
-What about if the score were 84.1?
-That should be a D, not an HD!
+No, because what if the score were 84.1?
+That should be a D, but your code would make it an HD!
+This is where bugs come from :(
-Our **strong recommendation** is that you always use the values in the question.
+Our **strong recommendation is that you always use the values in the question**.
 In this case, use 50, 85, etc. not 49, 49.9, or whatever.
 This will help prevent mistakes.

-Write a function that takes a subject total score (0-100) and returns the corresponding JCU grade.
+Write a function that takes a subject total score and returns the corresponding JCU grade.

 **Check**: Are you getting used to this kind of wording?
 If the function **"takes"** a score, it means you must pass it into the function as a **parameter**.
 If the function **"returns"** a grade, it means you don't print it, you... `return` it.

-Test it, then write a program that asks the user for their score and prints their grade until they enter a score of < 0.
+**Test it**, then write a program that asks the user for their score and prints their grade until they enter a score of < 0.
-**Do not do any error-checking on the score.**
+Do not do any error-checking on the score for this program.

 **After** you have finished and tested that program, add to it (same main) so that the program asks the user for a number of scores, then generates that many random scores and shows their grades.
 (We hope you realise that you do not need a new function for determining the grade - you've already got one!)